 Now Let’s Skip To The Bad Part

 - It all started with leching from D’s teammates to grab my attention.
 I am the kind of person who becomes oblivious to the surroundings when I am working.
-Hence, to get my attention, they would lech like a roadside riffian everytime they passed my work desk.
+Hence, to get my attention, they would lech like a roadside ruffian every time they passed my work desk.
 And they succeeded every time because it is impossible to ignore lustful, prolonged glances.

-- A bunch of guys straight out of college would incessantly discuss the sexual positions that D would experiment with me on the work desks and how they would install a CCTV camera, so that they can watch it all later.
+- A bunch of guys straight out of college would incessantly discuss the sexual positions that D would experiment with me on the work desks and how they would install a CCTV camera so that they can watch it all later.
 Not exaggerating again, that’s all that they would talk about tirelessly throughout the workday, every day for months on end.
 The discussions hit right at the heart of my dignity and self-respect.
 Most importantly, these happened right where the top management was and yet nobody saw anything objectionable in it or conveniently chose to ignore.
 These were not isolated conversations.
 I had overheard similar conversations wherever I went throughout the workspace.
-It made it impossible for me to move around with my ears open.
+It made it impossible for me to move around at ease, without feeling the stabs of character assassination.

 - Colleagues would shout out the choicest of expletives (ones I cannot mention here) with all the aggression that they could gather.
 My crime?
 I was busy at work while D was unable to focus on his own.
 Truth be told, wasn’t I hired for that exact reason and not to dil behlao someone who is infatuated with me?
 And, yet again, the top management was right there.